 - Familiarize yourself with the vowel diacritics and other symbols, it is noted to mention that the diacritics in the Arabic language almost equal the vowels in the English, since a speaker pronounces them after each letter and at the beginning of any word- the Arabic language starts with a vowel, not a consonant letter_ the diacritics, for example, are the fat-hah, the kasrah, and the dhammah.

-- Study the changes of the letterforms; Arabic has ten usual verb patterns.
+- Study the changes in the letterforms; Arabic has ten usual verb patterns.

 - Listen to the Alphabet spoken by the native speakers.